Alberni Valley Aquatics Outreach

 Will there be a new exercise room

-Bob asked 11 months ago
+Bob asked almost 2 years ago

 This phase is about gathering information on what residents and pool users want to see in a new facility.
 We did hear back from a lot of people that including an exercise room or gym is important to them, so it is probably that the proposed design will include an exercise facility.